Understanding and Applying the Sexual and Reproductive Health Equity (SRHE) Framework

 We examine and change existing practice, structures, and systems

-by breaking down siloes; viewing people’s health in the holistic, integrated way that they experience it; and building in accountability for centering communities
+by breaking down siloes; viewing people’s health in the holistic, integrated way that they experience it; and building in accountability for centering communities.

 -